Labour Youth: 1979–2000

-Labour Youth succeeded the Young Labour League as a full section of the Party in 1979, under Party Leader Frank Cluskey.
+Labour Youth succeeded the Young Labour League as a full section of the Labour Party in 1979, under party leader Frank Cluskey.
 Members were active in the election of presidential candidate Mary Robinson, forming a base of membership during the campaign that would provide the backbone of leadership within the organisation for years to come.
 They provided leadership to the National Youth Council of Ireland and in 1992 were among the founding members of the European Council of Socialist Youth.
 In 1999, along with the main party, Labour Youth merged with Democratic Left Youth.

 2000–present

 The Spring 2007 issue of Labour Youth's internal publication, The Left Tribune, shows support for abortion and same sex marriage, along with contributions from Michael D. Higgins.
-In the 2007 General Election Labour Youth opposed a pre-election pact with the centre-right party Fine Gael.
+In the 2007 general election Labour Youth opposed a pre-election pact with Fine Gael.
 Also in 2007, it supported the Venezuelan revolution.
-In 2009, Labour Youth criticised the then government's attitude to education.
 The Autumn 2007 issue of The Left Tribune promotes Labour Youth's support of Cuba and its endorsement of the International Brigade in Spain, with then Labour Youth Recruitment Officer Enda Duffy featuring in a photograph of a panel at a commemoration event and the noted naming of the UCD Labour Youth branch in honour of Michael O'Riordan.
-Also in 2009, it collaborated with CYM (linked with the Communist Party) on environmental campaigns.
-The group undertook an active and visible role in the 2011 Irish General Election in support of young candidates such as Ciara Conway, Patrick Nulty and Derek Nolan.
-They later called on the Party to abandon talks on forming a coalition government with Fine Gael, describing the proposal as undemocratic.
+Also in 2009, it collaborated with the Connolly Youth Movement (linked with the Communist Party) on environmental campaigns.
+The group undertook an active and visible role in the 2011 Irish general election in support of young candidates such as Ciara Conway, Patrick Nulty and Derek Nolan.
+They later called on the party to abandon talks on forming a coalition government with Fine Gael, describing the proposal as undemocratic.

-Since the turn of the 2000s, Labour Youth has run campaigns on repealing the 8th Amendment, against sexism, voting rights for 16 and 17 year olds, workers rights, same sex marriage, sexual consent, ending Direct Provision, along with other issues related to students and young people.
+Since the turn of the 2000s, Labour Youth has run campaigns on repealing the 8th Amendment, opposing sexism, extending voting rights to 16 and 17 year olds, workers rights, same-sex marriage, sexual consent and ending Direct Provision, along with other issues related to students and young people.
 Labour Youth also takes an active role in supporting young Labour candidates in elections.
 In 2009, the organisation donated €14,000 to 'young candidates'.